 - 2 tbsp extra virgin olive oil

 - 1 generous handful of fresh cilantro, with tender stems

 - Peel, stone and chop the avocado.
 Rinse the leaves well.
-Trim and chop the cucumber portion.
+Wash, trim and chop the cucumber.
 Peel the garlic and chop roughly.

 - Puree all ingredients together in a blender till smooth.

-- Test taste and adjust salt and lime juice to your preference (I use a total of about 0.5 tsp salt or less and about 1 tbsp fresh lime juice).
+- Test taste and adjust salt and lime juice to suit your preference.

 - Serve immediately or slightly chilled.
 Enjoy with anything and everything…with this delicious pan-seared Salmon Cobb Salad, or with your favorite chips, snacks, dab in burgers or add on salads.
 I love eating them on their own or spread them on my happy morning toast!

 Storage: Store in an airtight container and refrigerate up to 2 days.
 Best if consumed on the same day you make it.

 Substitutes, variations and tips: